lesjames/breakpoint/README.md

 ***

-## Installation
+## Installation and Use

-Breakpoint requires a minimum of Sass 3.2 and Compass
+Breakpoint requires Sass 3.2 or later

 `$ gem install sass`

-`$ gem install compass`

 You can then start a new Breakpoint project by cloning the repo

 `$ git clone https://github.com/lesjames/Breakpoint.git MYPROJECTNAME`

+Breakpoint uses NPM, Bower and Grunt.js to manage CSS and JavaScript.
+Install Node and NPM.
+Inside of your project directory set up Node dependencies...

+`$ npm install`

+Download dependencies via Bower...

+`$ grunt install`

+During development Grunt can watch your JS and Sass files...

+`$ grunt watch`

+Ready your project for production (minifies your JS and CSS)...

+`$ grunt release`

 ### Resources

 Here is a writeup about [Breakpoint on 24 Ways](http://24ways.org/2012/redesigning-the-media-query/).
 You can [view a presentation about Breakpoint](http://wordpress.tv/2012/12/18/les-james-responsive-design-with-the-breakpoint-framework/) on wordpress.tv.
 Here is a [Codepen demo](http://codepen.io/lesjames/pen/ixjsc) that you can play with.
 You can hit up [Les James on Twitter](https://twitter.com/lesjames) with any questions.

 ## Grid